AccessibleCollective/Subtitle-Files/Nordkalotten 365/readme.md

 Read criticisms of NRK's lack of willingness to preserve files released under creative commons and public domain here: https://blog.nytsoi.net/nrk-torrents.

 The following translated subtitles are from [subs.hopto.org](https://web.archive.org/web/20100211213940/http://subs.hopto.org:80/) [archived].
 Translator [lexein-subs@yahoo.com] asked distributed files to be credited via link-back to subs.hopto.org.

+From the translator:
+> According to NRKbeta on the Nordkalotten 365 page they are using the bittorrent protocol as a low cost distribution method.
+> - NRK, through NRKBeta.no, has officially licensed these specific shows for distribution for no-cost download and use. http://nrkbeta.no/bittorrent
+> - They went to extra effort to obtain music clearance for digital distribution.
+> - They set up their own bittorrent tracker(!) to measure popularity.
+> - The TV shows(and music) are still copyrighted, but are licensed for personal use without modification, and with attribution intact.
+As the copyright holders, they decide what rights to offer.
+They don't want you to violate their other rights (don't call the material yours, don't sell it, don't edit it, don't use it in in derivative works without permission, etc.).
+> - Some material has been released under Creative Commons, such as their lovely HD Bergensbanen train trip footage
+> - NRK released Norwegian-language subtitles with specific permission granted to translate and create subtitles in other languages ("fansubs").
+>
+> NRK has granted you the rights to download, watch and seed their officially released shows via bittorrent.
+(Whether a particular country or Internet Service Provider allows you to use bittorrent is another matter entirely.)